codycosta/RA-Sort-5XX/README.md

 # 5XX RA Sort Python script

+>[!IMPORTANT]
+> All RA.txt files and the like are blank mock-ups used for demonstrating the usage and performance of the product.
+No company data was used in the making of this tool.

 ### Turn a cluttered directory into a well organized file storage, ready for excel!

 >[!NOTE]